-I am incredibly excited that I had the chance to visit Napa over Labor Day weekend.
-It has been on my list for the longest time and am so blessed that Ryan’s parents invited us to such a beautiful place!
+I am incredibly excited to share more about our long weekend in Napa.
+This trip has been on my list for the longest time and am so blessed that Ryan’s parents invited us to such a beautiful place!
 I can’t take any credit for any of the planning – Ryan’s mom did it all – but I wanted to share some of the highlights of our trip!

 We stayed in Sonoma at the Fairmont Sonoma Inn.
 It was such a beautiful hotel and really helped make me trip extra relaxing.
 Since we were there for just a few days I wanted to be able to completely relax as soon as we arrived, and the Fairmont Sonoma Inn certainly helped to make that happen.
 When we first arrived on Thursday evening it felt like we were the only people staying at the hotel, but as soon as Saturday morning came around, it was a full house!

 The hotel has beautiful landscaping and tons of outdoor seating areas that you can hang at in the evening.
 They do have a spa but make sure you book your services in advance – we tried to book massages on Sunday morning and they were completely full!
 Thankfully they also have a nice pool which is where we ended up spending our free day which was Sunday!
 The other two days we spent visiting vineyards.
 Here is the rundown of where we went and what I thought of each.

 Caymus Vineyards: If you’re not familiar, Caymus has amazing wines – especially reds.
 They did a really great tasting but that was about it.
 There wasn’t too much more to the experience.
 We really loved the guy who did our tasting and he shared a lot of interesting information about the family that owns the winery so at the end of the day while it wasn’t the most exciting stop on our trip, I’m glad we checked it especially since it is a wine I’m familiar with and drink every so often on special occasions.